Aviation Risk Management Process Based on Reality

 Even the greatest of pilots exhibit hazardous attitudes at some point in their careers.
 The key to recognizing these hazardous attitudes and hazardous situations is being educated on them and their causes.

 The shrewd lens of a well-seasoned pilot is discerning and able to see what dangers can be overcome and which hazards are just not worth tempting.
-The delicate balance of risk vs. benefit is where many bend and break.
+The delicate balance of risk vs. benefit is where many bends and break.

 Benefits Outweigh Risks for Aviation Industry